Author: Melissa Maypole

-One of the most exciting and rewarding jobs on our list is that of an emergency medical technician (EMT).
-A 1-2 year professional certification is necessary, but no associate degree.
-You will receive on-the-job training. these professionals play a key role in ensuring public safety.
+One of the most exciting and rewarding jobs on our list is an emergency medical technician (EMT).
+A 1-2 year professional certification but no associate degree is necessary.
+You will receive on-the-job training.
+These professionals play a key role in ensuring public safety.
 They provide life-saving medical treatments and first aid in case of an emergency.
 Currently, the demand for trained EMTs and paramedics is high.
 The BLS projects an 11% increase in job openings for these professionals by 2030.
 The average annual salary for EMTs/paramedics is about $36,650 per year.
 With experience, there is the potential to earn more.

 Average Salary: $36,650

 Legal occupations aren’t usually equated with skilled trades.
 Still, there are a few positions in this professional field.
 Vocational school graduates can find work with an associate degree or postsecondary certificate.
 These occupations are some of the highest-paying trade careers.
 They can also provide advancement opportunities for those with a desire to pursue a legal career at a higher level.
-If you want to work normal business hours in an office environment, this type of trade job may be ideal for you.
+If you want to work normal business hours in an office environment, this trade job may be ideal.